 Are you facing a divorce and are not exactly sure about the next steps?
 Are you wondering how the law divides property and debts between the two of you?
 What about the kids?
-Who gets custody, who pays child support?
+Who gets custody and who pays child support?
 How are the holidays divided for visitation?
 An Atlanta divorce attorney has your answer.

-We charge by the hour and make sure that we are transparent with where things are and where things are going.
-There will be no surprises.
-Contact a family law attorney in Atlanta at (770) 775-0938.
+We charge by the hour and make sure that we are transparent with no surprises.

-It takes between a 2 months and 2 years depending on the circumstances for those who live in Atlanta.
+It takes between one month and 2 years depending on the circumstances.

 In Atlanta courts, it depends if it is a contested or uncontested divorce and what the issues are.

-Our Atlanta family law firm can help you if you or your spouse are in the military and you need a divorce.
-These cases should be handled differently because of the benefits.
-Contact a family law attorney in Atlanta to help you make the right decision.
+Our Atlanta family law firm can help you if you or your spouse are in the military.

 Yes, you can modify child support under certain conditions.

 Depends.
 The county in which they reside is the proper county to file.
 As an Atlanta, Georgia family law attorney, I can guide you on all of your divorce law questions.

 If you both agreed, and had an uncontested divorce, then you choose to file in Fulton or Dekalb.
 (770) 775-0938